Istar-Eldritch/personal-page/content/_index.md

 # Welcome

-Hi, I'm **Ruben Paz**, a software architect and developer specializing in event-sourcing, distributed systems, and data consistency.
-I thrive on solving complex technical challenges and optimizing large-scale data processing.
+Hi, I'm **Ruben Paz**, a software architect and developer.
+I'm passionate about **innovating and building robust, scalable software solutions**, specializing in event-sourcing, distributed systems, and data consistency.
+I thrive on **diving deep into complex technical challenges, relentlessly optimizing systems, and continuously learning** to deliver impactful results.

-Explore my [journal](/journal) and [blog](/blog) for insights into my work and interests, or [contact me](#contact) if you need an expert in robust, scalable software solutions.
+Explore my [journal](/journal) and [blog](/blog) for insights into my work, architectural decisions, and ongoing explorations.
+If you're looking for an expert in building resilient and high-performance software, feel free to [contact me](#contact).

 ## Contact